zuoyanzhang/DeepSpeed/blogs/deepspeed-superoffload/README.md

 The emergence of tightly coupled heterogeneous GPU/CPU architectures (a.k.a., Superchips), such as NVIDIA GH200, GB200, and AMD MI300A, offers new optimization opportunities for large-scale AI.
 Yet it remains under-explored in terms of how to make the best use of these new hardware for large-scale LLM training.
 Existing offloading solutions were designed for traditional loosely coupled architectures, and are suboptimal on Superchips suffering high overheads and low GPU utilization.
 To address this gap and to make the best use of Superchips for efficient LLM training, we have developed and open-sourced **SuperOffload**.

 SuperOffload introduces a set of novel techniques that make the best use of Hopper GPU, Grace CPU, and NVLink-C2C, simultaneously for LLM training.
 Unlike prior offloading solutions which assume slow GPU-CPU interconnects (e.g., 64GB/sec for PCIe-Gen4), SuperOffload exploits the much faster interconnects (e.g., 900GB/sec for NVLink-C2C) to boost GPU and CPU utilization, and training throughput.
-With SuperOffload, models such as **GPT-OSS-20B**, **Qwen3-14B**, and **Phi-4** can be fully fine-tuned on a single GH200, delivering **up to 600 TFLOPS** training throughput under modest settings (sequence length 4k, batch size 4).
+With SuperOffload, models such as **GPT-OSS-20B**, **Qwen3-14B**, and **Phi-4** can be fully fine-tuned on a single GH200, delivering up to **600 TFLOPS** training throughput under modest settings (sequence length 4k, batch size 4).
 This delivers up to **4×** higher throughput compared to prior work such as ZeRO-Offload.
 SuperOffload enables scaling to even larger models, including Qwen3-30B-A3B and Seed-OSS-36B on two GH200s and Llama-70B on four GH200s.

-SuperOffload is built on top of DeepSpeed ZeRO Stage 3, and available in DeepSpeed versions >= [0.18.0](https://github.com/deepspeedai/DeepSpeed/releases/tag/v0.18.0).
+SuperOffload is built on top of DeepSpeed ZeRO Stage 3, and is available in DeepSpeed versions >= [0.18.0](https://github.com/deepspeedai/DeepSpeed/releases/tag/v0.18.0).
 To enable easy integration into LLM finetuning pipelines, SuperOffload is compatible with Hugging Face Transformers and does not require any changes to modeling code.

 <!-- Recent models, especially MoE, at the scale of tens to hundreds of billions of parameters, make fine-tuning on limited GPUs difficult.
 Offloading to CPU memory helps reduce GPU demand but typically assumes GPU-CPU connections over PCIe, which is bandwidth-limited (e.g., 32 GB/s on PCIe-Gen4).
 Thus, prior work mainly optimizes data transfers to avoid PCIe becoming a major performance bottleneck.
 However, hardware vendors are introducing a new class of tightly coupled architectures—such as NVIDIA GH200, GB200, and AMD MI300A—that challenge these long-standing assumptions.